jhuang448/beatmap_generator/README.md

 3. extract other features: (Percussive Feature + Harmonic Feature) or Mel

 ### Network Architecture (generate the 'transformed' data)
-1. figure out what momentum means in the context of beatmap
-2. CRNN
+1. CRNN
-3. one network or two (classification + regression) ?
+2. one network or two (classification + regression) ?

 ### GAN (generate the 'flow' data)
 If too complicated, we can skip this part.